data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **mode**: _str_

-    -   factorization mode.
+    -   decomposition mode.
 Should be one of the following modes:

         -   `'reduced'`: compute only the leading `K` columns of `q`, such that `q` and `r` have dimensions `(..., M, K)` and `(..., K, N)`, respectively, and where `K = min(M, N)`.
         -   `'complete'`: compute `q` and `r` with dimensions `(..., M, M)` and `(..., M, N)`, respectively.